 had a Carnegie contract cancelled in 1909 so that his vision of an Arts & Crafts public library would be

 The 1911 library was a Patton & Miller design, modeled after the Linton, Indiana building.
-Unfortunately, I don't have a card of that library.

 Recently I visited this building, and its interesting, rear addition is very carefully attuned to the original library architecture.
 Surrounding it is a charming garden.

 Still in use.
 Ms. Georgianna Sutton donated the library in 1914.
 Its design is similar to many of the later, larger Carnegie buildings.

 This is another (E-352) 'Clear View' card, produced in Fort Wayne by the Wayne Paper Box & Prtg.
 Corp.

 You could actually buy an afghan with Aurora's historic sites illustrated, including the public library.